uninstallio/android-sdk/README.md

 https://github.com/alokmishra/notiphi-android-sdk/archive/master.zip
 ```

 Unzip the files (if downloaded as a zip).
-Add the files (names) in jars directory to your project path.
+Add the files NotiphiSDK.jar in jars directory to your project path.
 If you
 are using Eclipse then you could use the following steps if you are unfamiliar with the process of adding jar files.

 1. Select your project
-2. Copy all the jar file from jars directory and paste it into libs directory of your project
+2. Copy all the jar file from jars directory and paste it into libs directory of your project.

 3. Add "notiphi_app_token" and  notiphi_app_secret provided by us, in string.xml file inside res->values directory of your android project